GSA/idmanagement.gov/_implement/distribute-fcpca.md

     gpupdate /force

-**Note:** The following .gif shows you how to distribute the FCPCA with Microsoft GPO.
+**Note:** The following .gif shows you how to distribute the FCPCA root certificate with Microsoft GPO.
 [![A gif that shows the distribution and verification steps performed with Microsoft Group Policy Object also known as GPO]({{site.baseurl}}/assets/fpki/gpo.gif){:style="width:85%;"}]({{site.baseurl}}/assets/fpki/gpo.gif){:target="_blank"}{:rel="noopener noreferrer"}

 ### Use Third-Party Configuration Management Tools